djchie/y-combinator-list/README.md

-# Y Combinator Companies Webapp
+# Y Combinator List Webapp

 > A webapp for displaying Y Combinator companies built with React, Node.js, Express, and PostgreSQL.
 This webapp uses Gulp, Sequelize as an ORM, and Flux for the architecture.
 Check out the webapp at [y-combinator-companies.herokuapp.com](http://y-combinator-companies.herokuapp.com/)!